Romance killers come in many forms.

 Sound familiar?
 Does it HAVE to be this way?
 Of course not.
 There were many possible course corrections along the way during their journey to becoming terribly boring parents, and our typical couple didn’t take advantage of any of them.

 Most people don’t.
 Most people succumb to the exhaustion, stress and life-questioning changes the baby brings and just… let go.
 They let the tidal wave of parentdom wash them away.
 The next 20 years go by in the blink of an eye.
 Both secretly hold on to the hope that the other doesn’t “wake up” and they can continue the parade of mutual awfulness.

 Married people don’t fuck as often as non-married couples.
-Comfort cripples libido.
+Comfort cripples libido, especially in women.